joeyespo/grip/README.md

 Alternatively, you could just run `grip` and visit [localhost:5000/AUTHORS.md][AUTHORS.md] since grip supports relative URLs.

-Or you can even export the file to a monolithic html:
+You can even bypass the server and export to a single HTML:

 ```bash
 $ grip --export CHANGES.md
 ```

-will give you a monolithic Html with all stylesheets included

 GitHub-Flavored Markdown is also supported: